liahwallace1/github-api-challenge/README.md

 Boomtown API Challenge

 I completed this challenge using Laravel.
-Using a framework like this is heavy handed for this project, but I wanted to use the framework for the position.
+Using a framework like this is heavy handed for this size project, but I wanted to use the framework for the position.
+You can find the actual files I created/edited here:
+- app/Http/Controllers/ApiDataController.php
+- routes/web.php
+- resources/views/(all views)
+I chose not to create a database or any models because all of the data is returned dynamically from the Github API.

-To run this program, first download the zip and unzip.
+To run this program, first download the zip file and unzip.
 Remove .example from the .env filename - you will need the .env file to run the program and it is not uploaded to GitHub.

 In your terminal, cd into the main project folder.
 Run the following commands: